floalex/ls-301/postit/README.md

     - keep in mind that view templates' dependencies(mostly, instance variables) must be set up correctly in all actions that render that template.
 Be aware of the edge cases.
     * `new_record` is an ActiveRecord method that we can call and see if the object is new in database

+## 11. New Category form
+  Create a new category model-backed form, with validations.
+  You'll need to add a route, create controller/actions and view templates.
+  Extract the post into post partial.